ryancdickson/crp-staging/content/index.md

 ## 2. Minimum Requirements for Applicant CAs Requesting Inclusion into the Chrome Root Store

+The following requirements are effective immediately, unless explicitly stated as otherwise.

 ### 2.1.
 PKI Policy Governance and Requirements

 Applicants MUST accurately describe the policies and practices of their CA(s) within a single CA policy document that is: